rootstrap/blog/content/Setting Up Firebase on Android- Amaury Ricardo.md

     }
     dependencies {
     		.....
         // Add the Firebase SDK for Google Analytics implementation 'com.google.firebase:firebase-analytics:17.2.1'
     }

     // Add the following line to the bottom of the file apply plugin: 'com.google.gms.google-services'
     ```

-2. #### reate the project on your Firebase console**
+2. #### Create the project on your Firebase console:

     Open the [firebase console](https://console.firebase.google.com/) and add a new project: